 In cardiac imaging, a 2D slice positioned in the ascending aorta just above the aortic valve will provide information on the distribution of outflow velocities over the cross-sectional area of the aorta for "all" (e.g. 20) ECG phases of a cardiac cycle.
-To this end, a series of 2D phase-contrast angiograms synchronized with the heart rate is acquired at different times during the cardiac cycle (cine phase-contrast imaging).
+To this end, a series of 2D phase-contrast angiograms is acquired in synchronization with the heart rhythm at different times during the cardiac cycle (cine phase-contrast imaging).
 From such a data set, the stroke volume and cardiac output can be estimated.
 Moreover, an incompetent aortic valve can be diagnosed and the insufficiency quantified by determining the regurgitation volume relative to the stroke volume.
-Such a velocity profile also provides information on the shearing forces acting on the vessel wall.
+Such a velocity profile can also provide information on the shear forces acting on the vessel wall.

-3D phase-contrast techniques are mainly used for imaging of intracranial vessels, where excellent results can also be obtained in sagittal orientation.
+3D phase-contrast techniques are mainly used for imaging of intracranial vessels, where excellent results can also be obtained with a sagittal orientation of the imaging slab.

-Phase-contrast MRA sequences are GRE sequences with repetition times in the range of 10 to 20 msec and echo times that should be as short as possible (approximately 5-10 msec).
-The sequences are made sensitive to flow phenomena by means of a bipolar gradient that is applied between the RF excitation pulse and signal readout (\blacktriangleright Fig. 42).
-The flow-encoding gradient pulses induce phase shifts in flowing blood which are proportional to velocity but do not affect the signal from stationary spins (\blacktriangleright Fig. 43).
+Phase-contrast MRA sequences are GRE sequences with repetition times in the range of 10 to 20 msec and minimum echo times (approximately 5-10 msec).
+The sequences are made sensitive to flow by means of a bipolar field-gradient pulse that is applied between the RF excitation pulse and the signal readout (▶ Fig. 42).
+The flow-encoding bipolar field-gradient pulse induces a phase shift of magnetization in flowing blood that is proportional to the flow velocity.
+In contrast, the phase of signals from stationary spins remains unaffected (▶ Fig. 43).